SpinachR/research_ideas/README.md

 17. Domain Randomization and Pyramid Consistency - Generalization without Accessing Target Domain Data.

+# Semantic Part Segmentation
+segment parts within an object as opposed to objects within a scene as in semantic segmentation.
+This is more challenging because two parts sometimes do not have a visible boundary between them.
+Segment the same object, which has the same multiple parts, e.g., car object (with many components) or face object (with many components)

+1. Repurposing GANs for One-shot Semantic Part Segmentation
+2. Scops: Self-supervised co-part segmentation

 # Distillation or self-training
 1. Data Distillation: Towards Omni-Supervised Learning.
 2. Lessons from building acoustic models with a million hours of speech